Sudan military says a 'failed' coup attempt is under control | DW | 21.09.2021

 A senior military source told French news agency AFP that a group of officers "were involved in the attempt but were immediately suspended."

+Army vehicles could be seen partrolling the streets of Khartoum on Tuesday morning.

-Khartoum saw a successful coup just two years ago, when longtime president Omar al-Bashir was ousted.
+Sudan saw a successful coup just two years ago, when longtime strongman Omar al-Bashir was ousted.
 Since then, Sudan has been ruled by a transitional government council that contains both civilian and military members.

 es/rt (AFP, Reuters)